hackerb9/open-spelling-bee/README.md

    There are also some words which we may want to remove because they are not common in written English, such as LEMME and WANNA.
-Again, while valid and should probably be accepted if someone guesses them, they make people groan if they spend a long time trying to solve the last few words and see that these are the words they missed.
+Again, they are genuine English and should probably be accepted if someone guesses them, however they make people groan if they spend a long time trying to solve the last few words and end up being shown these as the words they missed.

 3. [ ] **OKAY**: Remember this word as valid when playing future games, but do not generate puzzles using it.
 This is for actual words that